linebender/vello/examples/with_winit/README.md

 - Arrow keys switch between SVG images in the current set.
 - Space resets the position and zoom of the image.
 - S toggles the frame statistics layer
+- C resets the min/max frame time tracked by statistics
 - Escape exits the program.